hapax/hapax.github.io/assets/simple-physics.md

   awesome.
-I discuss three napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the E. coli genome, and the mass of a proton, among other things.*
+I discuss three napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the E. coli genome, and the mass of a proton, among other things.
+I argue for the widespread use of napkins in physics education.*

 ### Contents